 Jianzhi George Zhang (EEB)

-Evolutionary genetics, genomics and systems biology.
-This can be either experimental or computational.
-The experimental work is typically done in the budding yeast.
+Rotation options for Evolutionary genetics, genomics and systems biology are available.
+They can be either experimental or computational.
+The experimental work is typically done in budding yeast.
 Current experimental and computational projects focus on position effects on gene expression level and noise, genome organization and 3D chromosomal conformation, recombination rate variation, epistasis, pleiotropy, plasticity, fitness landscape, and post-transcriptional modification, all in the context of evolution.
 I also encourage students to develop their own projects in the general area of evolutionary genetics/genomics.
 More information found on the lab website.